npielawski/llm-mushroom-chatbot/readme.md

-# LLM and Societal Consequences of AI - Lab
+# LLM and Societal Consequences of AI - Lab and Assignment

-This repository contains the boilerplate code and exercises of the lab session of the course "Large Language Models and Societal Consequences of Artificial Intelligence" (1RT730) at the University of Uppsala.
+This repository contains the boilerplate code and exercises of the lab and assignement of the course "Large Language Models and Societal Consequences of Artificial Intelligence" (1RT730) at the University of Uppsala.